HNakagomi/Ros2SBL3_Turtlesim/README.md

 This repository provides examples of simple deep reinforcement learning using ROS2 and StableBaseline3.

+We use turtlesim in ROS2 as a simulator for reinforcement learning.

 # how to use
 ## (example 1) Tracking Turtle